0xHoneyJar/bear-witness/README.md

-# CubQuest RevShare Verifier
+# RevShare and Delegation Verifier

-This tool allows CubQuest partners to verify revenue sharing for their quests by checking onchain mints against website visits.
+This tool allows CubQuest partners to verify revenue sharing for their quests and check delegation referrals.

 ## How It Works

-The CubQuest RevShare Verifier operates by comparing two sets of data:
+The tool provides two main functionalities:

-1. Website Visits: These are stored on the [Irys](https://irys.xyz/) testnet blockchain.
-Each visit to a quest page is recorded as a transaction on Irys, providing a tamper-proof log of user activity.
+1. RevShare Verification: Compares onchain mints against website visits and off-chain progress.

-2. Onchain Mints: The tool tracks NFT mints that occur on the main blockchain where CubQuest operates.
+   - Website visits are tracked on the Irys blockchain, ensuring tamper-proof logging of user activity.

-The verifier then matches these two datasets within a specified time window, allowing partners to confirm that mints are correctly attributed to their quest visits.
+2. Delegation Referral Check: Analyzes delegation events for a given referrer within a specified date range.

 ## Prerequisites